Sana1020/Sana1020/README.md

 ---

 ### 👩‍💻 About Me
-- 🎓 Computer Science Student
+- 🏫 I am a Student at Faculty of Computers & AI at Sadat City University.
-- 🤖 AI & ML Engineer in progress
+- 🤖 I am AI & ML Engineer in progress
 - 🔭 Working on **AI & ML projects**
 - 🌱 Learning **Deep Learning & Generative AI**
 - 💬 Ask me about **Python, ML, or AI**